 During the fiscal year ended September 30, 2013, the owners of the Coke County Juvenile Justice Center donated the land, building, and equipment of the facility to the County.
 The facility was not utilized in any capacity during the current fiscal year.
 The land, building, and equipment had a tax appraisal value of \$3,263,190 at the time of the donation.
-The facility was sold on November 22, 2021 for \$425,000.
+The facility was sold on November 22, 2021 for \$416,500 net of commissions.